magebaycom/magento-marketplace-multiple-flat-rate-shipping/README.md

 - Allow Seller can sort to display each Flat Rate shipping
 - Separate shipping method on the checkout page for each Vendor

-Please let us know if you have any questions by submitting the issues. or [Contact us](https://www.magebay.com/about-us/)
+Please let us know if you have any questions by submitting the issues or [Contact us](https://www.magebay.com/about-us/)